bazoka-kaka/jumbotron-ansible-opentofu/README.md

 From the above diagram, we could see several points that we do in this project:

-1. Cloud Orchestration using KVM
+1. Cloud Orchestration using QEMU
 2. Provisioning the VMs using OpenTofu
 3. Configuration management of MySQL database and Apache web server using Ansible